 To be assertive, we sometimes need to be aggressive, adequately and adeptly

-However, if the other person is relentlessly abusive and aggressive, and if they rebuff all our efforts for resolving things without any overt confrontation, then we may need to be aggressive.
+However, if the other person is relentlessly aggressive and if they rebuff all our efforts for resolving things, then we may need to be aggressive.
 Being thus aggressive is not being vindictive; it is just being strongly assertive.
 Of course, such assertiveness has to be regulated adeptly so that it doesn’t escalate beyond the necessary level.

 The setting of the Bhagavad-gita (01.19) depicts how the primary protagonist Arjuna had to be aggressive in order to be assertive.
 The opponents headed by the villainous Duryodhana had scornfully rejected all peace proposals, even those offered on the most accommodating of terms.